Robert Puelz on Substack

 Professor Emeritus, Edwin L. Cox School of Business at SMU · FinPlan LLC

-My approach starts from a simple premise: most financial advice is built on rules of thumb that were designed for the average household.
-No one is average.
-Life cycle economics offers a better framework — one that models your actual income, spending, taxes, Social Security, and longevity together to find the plan that genuinely fits your household.
+Most financial advice is built on rules of thumb designed for an average household that doesn’t exist.
+Life-cycle economics models your actual income, spending, taxes, Social Security, and longevity together to find the plan that genuinely fits your household.

 Moneygimme is where that framework becomes accessible — for individuals working through real financial decisions, and for advisors who want a sharper planning edge for their clients.